Morphological Classification of Radio Galaxies with wGAN-supported Augmentation: Results of classifier training using wGAN-supported augmentation

 \section{Results of classifier training using wGAN-supported augmentation}

 We assess the new approach of supplementing the training set with generated images by comparing the performance of different classifiers (each trained on different setups with increasing amount of generated data).
 Our benchmark is the performance of the classifier trained on the original training set.
 We test the performance of the classifier trained with the original training set plus simulated images by the generator of the \gls{wgan} against this benchmark.
 We start with a \gls{fcn} (see \autoref{tab:fcn_classifier}).
 Subsequently, we increase the complexity of the classifier by training a CNN (see \autoref{tab:cnn_classifier}).
-Finally, we apply our framework to a state-of-the-art classifer, namely the \gls{vit} \citep{ViT}.
-We use the ViT-B\_16 vision transformer configuration with pre-trained weights from the ImagetNet21k data set\footnote{For the adopted \gls{vit} implementation see \url{https://github.com/lucidrains/vit-pytorch} and for the corresponding weights see \url{https://github.com/google-research/vision_transformer}} with a resetted head layer.
-The GAN generated images with pixel sizes 128x128 are zero-padded up to 224x224 pixels to fit the pre-trained model input size.
-As a loss function, a weighted cross-entropy loss is implemented.
+Finally, we apply our framework to a state-of-the-art classifier, namely the \gls{vit} \citep{ViT}.
+Inspired by the performance of transformers in natural language processing, like BERT \citep{https://doi.org/10.48550/arxiv.1810.04805} and GPT \citep{radford2018improving, radford2019language, https://doi.org/10.48550/arxiv.2005.14165}, vision transformers are frequently used in computer vision tasks e.g. classification, object detection and segmentation \citep{10.1145/3505244, shamshad2022transformers, ulhaq2022vision}.
+The self-attention mechanism enables learning long range relationships between items within a sequence.
+Further, the architecture provides a scalability to high complexity models \citep{10.1145/3505244}.
+As the transformer assumes less prior knowledge than a \gls{cnn} based model, it requires more training data, Thus, the transformer models are typically pre-trained on large-scale data sets to learn more general representations and afterwards the learned representations are fine-tuned to the task with limited data \citep{10.1145/3505244}.
+In our case, we use the default ViT-B\_16 vision transformer configuration with pre-trained weights from the ImagetNet21k data set\footnote{For the adopted \gls{vit} implementation see \url{https://github.com/lucidrains/vit-pytorch} and for the corresponding weights see \url{https://github.com/google-research/vision_transformer}} with a resetted head layer.
+The \gls{wgan}-generated images with pixel sizes 128x128 are zero-padded up to 224$\times$224 pixels to fit the pre-trained model input size.
 As an attention based model, the ViT splits the image into fixed-size patches processed by the transformer encoder.
-The ViT is able to output attention maps.
-These illustrate regions considered important by the classifier.
-Therefore, attention maps help to understand the internal processes of the model.